BrandonInspires/phase-2-challenge-/README.md

 - [ ] __10:__ Solution repository has 4 folders: `part-1`, `part-2`, and `part-3`, and `part-4`.
 - [ ] __20:__ Git history shows frequent commits.

-## Part 1: Write tests and solutions for these functions
+## Part 1: Write tests and solutions for these functions (240 points)
 ### Show A Month (60 Points)

 - [ ] __10:__ A test using expected/valid inputs for the `month()` function is written in `tests.js`.